Elbhnasy/SgmentAnythingModel/README.md

 masks, _, _ = predictor.predict(<input_prompts>)
 ```

-or generate masks for an entire image:
+or generate masks for an entire images:

 ```
 from segment_anything import SamAutomaticMaskGenerator, sam_model_registry